February 1941 QST

 While this transmitter was originally designed for portable and portable-mobile

-use on 5 and 10 meters, it seems not undesirable to have one of these units around the shack
+use on 5 and 10 meters, it seems not undesirable to have one of these units around

-change can be quickly accomplished.
+several crystals, band change can be quickly accomplished.
 In spite of the difficulties

 encountered, this little outfit gave much satisfaction in its operation and appearance.

 Fig. 1 - Circuit of the 5- and 10-meter transmitter.

-I wish to express my appreciation to W8QOG, Queen City Radio Club, for the tests on
+I wish to express my appreciation to W8QOG, Queen City Radio Club, for the tests

-for their assistance.
+in the laboratory for their assistance.